Although there is much to dislike about King John, at times I found myself laughing out loud at (if not necessarily approving of) his sleight of hand.

 There were at least three occasions where he really cleverly confounded his enemies.

-The first one (taxing mistresses) he probably learned from his grandfather.
+The first one (taxing mistresses) he almost certainly learned from his grandfather.

 Cunning Plan 1: The Mistress Taxer’s Revenge